SAP-samples/landscape-management-sample-scripts/custom-operation_ansible_provision_new_host/README.md

 ## Procedure

-What is covered is the scenario of provisioning a new instance in a public cloud directly from LaMa and then using this new host to perform an operation (e.g. new HANA replication tier, add application server, system copy/clone).
+What is covered here includes the scenario of provisioning a new virtual machine instance in a public cloud directly from LaMa and then using this new host to perform an operation (e.g. new HANA replication tier, add application server, system copy/clone).

 AWS (Amazon Web Services) is used as the public cloud and Ansible AWX (upstream open source project for Ansible Tower) to launch the playbook for the creation of a new instance.
 The same approach also applies to Azure or GCP.
 The module used in the playbook can be replaced by those for the other cloud providers and some other minor adjustments.